tladotco/engagement-team-handbook/_docs/what-we-do.md

 ### Sites

-We several main sites, and a lot of smaller partner projects we do for clients.
-Like business older than 15 years, we do have legacy, we aim to have all sites on Umbraco and there are active projects planned into to progress this.
+We maintain several main sites, and a lot of smaller partner projects we do for clients.
+Like any business older than 15 years, we do have legacy, we aim to have all sites on Umbraco, there are active projects planned into to progress this.

 - [Instant Compare](https://www.instantcompare.co.uk/) [Home] : Umbraco 7.7+
 - [Car Keys](https://carkeys.co.uk) [Automotive]: Umbraco 7.7+